 The three-term academic calendar established for 2020-21 provides many benefits to reduced density on campus, including in residence halls.
 The University has developed both a general model for housing on-campus residential students and plans specifically for isolation and quarantine needs.

-Overall, the approach to housing is guided by the general principle of reducing density, allowing for single occupancy of rooms in the fall term to reduce the number of students living in proximity to each other.
+Overall, the approach to housing is guided by the general principle of reducing density, allowing for single occupancy of rooms to reduce the number of students living in proximity to each other.
 This includes limiting and assigning the number of students using common restroom facilities.
-Brown anticipates using approximately half of its available beds on campus in the fall.

-In addition to the benefits of reduced density for limiting the transmission of virus, the University will be able to cluster students into small, identifiable “pods.”
-This will reduce the number of students who need to be quarantined if an infection is positively identified.
+In addition to the benefits of reduced density for limiting the transmission of virus, the University is facilitating clusters of students into small, identifiable “pods.”
+This reduces the number of students who need to be quarantined if an infection is positively identified.

-- De-densified housing based on single-room occupancy in the fall term and types of bathrooms for appropriate ratios of students to bathroom facilities to reduce density of use.
+- De-densified housing based on single-room occupancy and types of bathrooms for appropriate ratios of students to bathroom facilities to reduce density of use.

 - Allocation of an adequate number of beds for isolation and quarantine.

-- The potential need to identifying additional beds in apartment buildings or hotels as needed.
+- The potential need to identify additional beds in apartment buildings or hotels as needed.